First Oklahoma Oil Well

 Five years later, a wildcatter named Edward Byrd secured mineral leases from the Cherokee Nation.
 He drilled his first well near present-day Chelsea (Rogers County) in 1890, and found oil at a depth of only 36 feet.
 His well produced about a half a barrel a day but lacked a readily accessible market.

 Byrd organized the U.S. Oil and Gas Company, and sold half of his acreage to the Cherokee Oil and Gas Company.
-His Chelsea oil well would be called Oklahoma’s first, but in the Choctaw Nation, a well completed by Dr. H.W.
+His Chelsea venture justly could be called Oklahoma’s other first oil well, but in the Choctaw Nation, a well completed by Dr. H.W.
 Faucett and Choctaw Oil and Refining Company in 1888 found oil earlier, but it also did not produce commercial quantities.
 This well became known as the “Old Faucett Well.”

 Following these early wells, Pennsylvania oilmen James Guffey and John H. Galey approached several prominent Indian citizens, including general store partners Keeler and Johnstone, and offered to purchase mineral sub-leases and pay a royalty of three and one-half percent to the Cherokee Nation on any petroleum production.